 And, most importantly, let’s not just proclaim it with our mouths but live it out.
 They are watching and waiting for you to give them a mom worth imitating.
 They see you loving and caring for them and others.

-Give another mom a laugh or dose of encouragement today.
+Give a laugh or dose of encouragement today with this advice from kids to moms.
 Use any of the buttons below to share to social media.